At its refineries, Eni produces quality fuel and lubricants which are sold in Italy and around the world.

 Oil is extracted as crude.
 In order to be used, it must be processed and distilled in refineries.

 Refining and marketing includes the supply, processing, distribution and marketing of fuel and chemical products.
 In terms of the path taken by fuel and natural gas, Downstream is the sector relating to oil refining and processing, the deposit and storage of natural gas and liquefied natural gas (GNL), the transportation of oil products and the wholesale and retail of oil and gas products.
 Midstream, on the other hand, relates to the transportation of oil from the extraction site to place where it will be refined and stored.
 Transportation is via pipelines or oil tankers to the site where the crude will be refined.
 Digital tools have an increasingly important role to play in our manufacturing processes, helping to optimise our operations and achieve ever greater efficiency.

-We carry out refining work in Italy and Germany.
-In addition, in Italy we have converted our Venice refinery into a biorefinery (the first time this type of transformation has ever been carried out) and launched a project to do the same at our refinery in Gela.
-Eni’s refining work in Italy comprises three refineries owned by Eni (Sannazzaro, Livorno and Taranto) and 50 per cent of the Milazzo refinery.
-In Germany we hold an 8.3 per cent share in the Schwedt refinery and a 20 per cent share in Bayernoil (an integrated refining centre that includes the refineries of Vohburg and Neustadt).
+Eni is active in the refining sector in Italy and Germany.
+In Italy, Eni has converted the Venice refinery into a bio-refinery (the world’s first example of this kind of conversion).
+It is also finalising a similar project to convert the Gela refinery into a bio-refinery.
+Eni’s refining system in Italy comprises three company-owned refineries (Sannazzaro, Livorno and Taranto) and a 50% stake in the Milazzo refinery.
+In Germany, Eni holds an 8.33% interest in the Schwedt refinery and a 20% interest in Bayernoil, an integrated refining hub that includes the Vohburg and Neustadt refineries.